kyuupichan/electrumx/docs/protocol-methods.rst

   * *collateral*

+    The txId and the index of the collateral.

     A masternode collateral is a transaction with a specific amount of coins, it's also known as a masternode identifier.

     i.e. for DASH the required amount is 1,000 DASH or for $PAC is 500,000 $PAC.